 Trainees in this program are

-aware that MALT reports are not accepted by the Board of Vascular
+that MALT reports are not accepted by the Australian Board of

-Surgical Training.
-Trainees should check with the Board to ensure
+Orthopaedic Surgical Training.
+Trainees should check with the Board

 MALT can be used at any SET level to record and store data as a